-How Life in a Palestinian Refugee Camp Led Ramzy Baroud to Dedicate Himself to the Truth by Ramzy Baroud

-I still vividly remember the anger in my father's voice as our family of seven gathered to warm ourselves around a tin pan filled with burning coal in our house, in a refugee camp, in the Gaza Strip.
+How life in a Palestinian refugee camp led Ramzy Baroud to dedicate himself to the truth by Ramzy Baroud selves around a tin pan filled with burning coal in our house, in a refugee camp, in the Gaza Strip.
 That was nearly 20-years-ago, and the camp was under a cruel Israeli military curfew.